-Newfound Research LLC - Both Funds
+Newfound Research LLC - The Funds

-Newfound Research LLC ("Newfound"), located at 380 Washington Street, 2nd Floor Wellesley Hills, Massachusetts 02481, serves as investment sub-adviser to the Funds.
+Newfound Research LLC ("Newfound"), located at Suite 324, 260 Central Avenue, 4th Floor, St. Petersburg, Florida 33701, serves as investment sub-adviser to the Funds pursuant to an investment sub-advisory agreement with the Adviser (the "Sub-Advisory Agreement").
 Newfound was founded in 2008, and serves as the adviser to a mutual fund and sub-adviser and model manager for other investment strategies and indices.
 Newfound became registered as an investment advisor registered with the SEC in 2012.
-As of December 31, 2022, the Sub-Adviser had approximately \$50 million in assets under management.
+As of April 30, 2025, the Sub-Adviser had approximately \$860 million in assets under management.